denababaie/collection/README.md

 ## About The Project

 ### Built With
-This project was mainly built by using Bulma.
+This project was mainly built using Bulma.

 * HTML
 * CSS